PIMFA Women’s Symposium 2026

 Alongside her work as a mental health first aider and grief first aider, Jo brings a compassionate approach to her work, consistently striving to make a positive impact.

 This session will get to the very essence of the stream theme by taking a holistic overview of where the world, and its businesses, have got to over recent years, as everything from AI to blockchain has sprinted into the forefront of our lives.
+Looking at the big picture, this panel of experts will discuss the state of play with evolving technology and offer opinions on how businesses can develop technology strategies that keep pace with evolving types while avoiding the pitfalls of moving too quickly.

 Partners